 So make sure that you use your keywords in a way that makes sense.
 Don’t list keywords at the bottom of pages, and don’t force it too much.
 While there’s no “magic number” for keywords, 2% – 5% of the page content is generally considered a good number to hit.
 If you’re on WordPress, the Yoast SEO plugin will measure your keyword density and keep you safe.
 Keyword stuffing has caused thousands of website to full foul of a Google penalty.

 3# Hidden Text

 There are a variety of ways to hide text in order to try and manipulate your search engine ranking – and Google doesn’t like it!
 They’re able to see which content is visible to site viewers, and which content is hidden, and they’ll apply a Google penalty to your website if you hide text too often.
-This was a early example of how to manipulate Google into ranking for more keywords, and is now regarded as black hat SEO.
+This was an early example of how to manipulate Google into ranking for more keywords and is now regarded as black hat SEO.

 So avoid things like making your text the same colour as the site background (i.e. white text on a white website), hiding text behind an image, setting a font size of “0” for your text, or using one small character for a link (such as *).

 These are pages created to provide no direct purpose other than to rank for keywords on Google.
 Landing pages for specific purposes or topics are definitely a great idea, but make sure that they provide relevant content for your site visitors!
 This is another typical example of how websites receive a Google penalty.